Erkesto/2048-game/README.md

 ## Acknowledgments
 This project was inspired by the original **2048 game** created by _Gabriele Cirulli_.

 Special thanks to [**Devesh Sharma**](github.com/deveshoo7) for their contributions and collaboration on this project.
-Check out their [repository](https://github.com/deveshoo7/2048-game) for additional insights and ideas.
+Check out their [repository](https://github.com/deveshoo7/2048-game) for additional insights and ideas...